silverwind/cidr-tools/README.md

 Returns an array of individual IPs contained in the networks.

-### cidrTools.overlap(networkA, networkB)
+### cidrTools.overlap(networksA, networksB)

 - `networksA` *String* or *Array*: One or more CIDR or IP address.
 - `networksB` *String* or *Array*: One or more CIDR or IP address.

-Returns a boolean that indicates if the networks A overlap (intersect) with networks B.
+Returns a boolean that indicates if `networksA` overlap (intersect) with `networksB`.

 ### cidrTools.normalize(network)

 - `network` *String*: A CIDR or IP address.

 Returns a normalized representation of a IP or CIDR.
-Will not include a prefix on IPs.
+Will not include a prefix on single IPs.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence.